 Medical negligence—or medical malpractice—occurs when medical professionals fail to provide medical care that is in accordance with their standard of duty.
 Medical professionals, in other words, should provide at least that level of care that their fellow medical professionals would ordinarily provide under similar circumstances.
 During delivery, for example, an obstetrician should follow the medical protocols that other reasonably prudent obstetricians in similar situations would normally follow.

 Birth injuries are often extremely serious, and the negative consequences are usually permanent.
 If a birth injury is caused by someone else’s negligence, the law takes that negligence into consideration when apportioning responsibility.
 The hospital itself can be found legally responsible for its own corporate negligence; the hospital can also be found vicariously liable for negligence on behalf of its employees and medical personnel.
-In fact, even the pharmaceutical company involved can be found responsible or share in responsibility in a birth injury case.
+In fact, even the pharmaceutical company involved can be found responsible or share in the responsibility in a birth injury case.

-Negligent Hospital Staff Members
+Negligent Hospital Staff Members can Cause Birth Injuries

 Hospital staff members—including doctors, nurses, and other medical personnel—whose actions throughout, just before, or right after the delivery are found to be negligent can be held responsible for any birth injuries you and your newborn child may suffer as a result.
-Medical facilities and hospitals have the additional duty of hiring adequate staff to provide necessary care and for verifying that their staff members have the appropriate credentials, training, and education to provide care that meets medical-industry regulations.
+Medical facilities and hospitals have the additional duty of hiring adequate staff to provide the necessary care and for verifying that their staff members have the appropriate credentials, training, and education to provide care that meets medical-industry regulations.
 In fact, the responsibility factor for birth injury cases can sink deep into the medical organization, and ascertain exact responsibility is often an intricate and complicated process.

 What to Expect when Expecting

 Welcoming a new baby into your family is one of life’s most precious joys.
-While no childbirth is without risk, expecting parents have every right to maintain the reasonable expectation that every member of their medical team will act in good-faith accordance with the industry’s code of standards and regulations.
+While no childbirth is without risk, expecting parents have every right to maintain the reasonable expectation that every member of their medical team will act in good faith in accordance with the industry’s code of standards and regulations.
 A birth injury can turn a joyful experience into a tragedy that can permanently scar both your infant and your family.

-You and Your Newborn
+You and Your Newborn’s Birth Injury